atlasbioinfo/CRISPR-CBEI/autocbei/README.md

         optional arguments:
+        -h, --help            show this help message and exit -bef BEF              [Optional] The file containing the base   editor definition, seperate with ",". eg: "BE,NGG,20,4,8,5", that is, "name, PAM, spacer length, edit beg, edit end, PAM at 5' or 3' of spacer".
+13 base editors are included by default.
-        -h, --help            show this help message and exit -ns, --nostat         Only run CBEI design without statistics and plot.
+        -ns, --nostat         Only run CBEI design without statistics and plot.
         -o OUTPREFIX, --outprefix OUTPREFIX
                                 Directory prefixes can be customized.
 Default: "CBEI"